rolandougalde/slate/source/index.html.md

 # Create the SFTP user
 adduser davivX && usermod davivX -G sudo
 ```

+Hello, this site was built thinking about needs of IT Infrastructure proffesionals who needs a day by day tool, that helps to get the job done insted of start looking for poor customized solutions.

+The code is an important part of DevOps team nowadays, you can pick commands to use directly on the console or to build custom automation scripts.

+This site is and example API documentation page was created with [Slate](https://github.com/rolandougalde/slate).

+# Linux Installation

 Ubuntu Linux Server LTS, installation steps & file definition.
 Configure network, create users.